Steps to Earning Substance Abuse Counselor Certification in Arizona

 2. Apply for LSAT Certification

 Once you’ve completed the required education, you’ll apply to become a Licensed Substance Abuse Technician (LSAT), the profession’s entry-level credential.
 All applicants must apply through Boardal, the application portal for the Board of Behavioral Health Examiners.
-Once the board has approved your application, they’ll send you approval to take the exam and will provide you with instructions for registering for the exam.
+Once the board has approved your application, they’ll send you approval to take the exam and provide you with instructions for registering.

 3. Take and Pass an Approved Exam